-While we consider ourselves fairly seasoned travelers, we never once thought that packing a carbon monoxide detector would be an essential and life-saving item in our travel preparedness until tragedy struck and my husband cheated death when he was poisoned by CO at a “boutique hotel” in Lake Chapala, Mexico.
+While we consider ourselves fairly seasoned travelers, we never once thought that packing a carbon monoxide detector would be an essential and life-saving item in our travel preparedness until tragedy struck when my retired firefighter husband was poisoned by carbon monoxide at a “boutique hotel” in Lake Chapala, Mexico.

 After dropping our twins off at their much-anticipated 6th grade camp in a rural community outside of Guadalajara, Frank and I set out to enjoy our weekend together, knowing that our children would be in good hands in the company of their classmates and counselors.

-But instead of relaxing and sightseeing, we spent it at the Red Cross, ER and a Hyperbaric Chamber Facility fighting for Frank’s life.
+But instead of sightseeing and relaxing, we spent it fighting for Frank’s life at the Red Cross, ER and a Hyperbaric Chamber Facility.

 Do mistakes and bad things just happen?
 Absolutely.